SaiSrikarReddy/LSTM-used-in-predicting-the-pollution-in-Telangana-state/README.md

 * pip3 install sklearn.
 * pip3 install –upgrade tensorflow.
 * pip3 install keras.<br>
-4. After installing these packages we need to open Jupyter Notebook and open the PREDICTING_AIR_QUALITY_USING_TIME_SERIES_ANALYSIS.ipynb and Click on run all cells on top left corner.<br>
+4. After installing these packages we need to open Jupyter Notebook and open the PREDICTING_AIR_QUALITY_USING_TIME_SERIES_ANALYSIS.ipynb and Click on run all cells.<br>
 5. The outputs are displayed on the next line of each cell.<br>